Type D - Dominance: direct, strong-willed, and forceful (fast-paced and skeptical)

 D Type's Weaknesses

-• Criticizes others without thinking about the emotions of these people.
+• Criticizes others without considering their emotions

 • Overly controls others

-• Not very keen to appease conflicts
+• Not keen on appeasing conflicts

 • Rarely inclined to sympathy and compassion